MikeBrock03/Lifting-The-Bar/README.md

   <p align="left">
     Howdy, fellow Lifting the Bar researcher!

-Here, you will find the code and documentation for the survey we distribute to students that are reintegrating into school.
-This document is designed to take you through how we have designed our code in Qualtrics (the survey engine) so that future edits and overhauls can be made!
+Here, you will find the code and documentation for the survey we distribute to students reintegrating into school.
+This document is designed to take you through how we have created our code in Qualtrics (the survey engine) so that future edits and overhauls can be made!
 To see the code for every question, just click through the folders in the repository.
     <br />
     <br />
     <br />